(For the first page of this review of Disney’s Fort Wilderness Resort, click here.)

 On the other side of the kitchen there’s a hall leading to the bath and back bedroom (see the floor plan at the top of the page).

-Next is the bath.
+On the right is the bath.

-The bath is adequately sized, but unlike those at the other Disney World moderate resorts, is not divided into two spaces, and also has only one sink, not the two you’ll find at most of the other moderates.
+The bath is adequately sized, but unlike those at the other Disney World moderate resorts, is not divided into two spaces, and also has only one sink, not the two you’ll find at the other moderates.

 THE BACK BEDROOM IN THE CABINS AT DISNEY’S FORT WILDERNESS RESORT